Floodplains and Flooding

 Why should I worry about floods and flood damage?

 The costs of suffering flood damage are high.
 There are bodily hazards to humans, such as risk of drowning, infection from bacteria in the water caused by raw sewage, road debris, and household chemicals, and respiratory and allergy issues associated with mold.
-For structural damage, this flood damage estimator provides a good overview of the household items affected by different levels of flooding and how much the average cleanup costs are.
+For structural damage, this flood damage estimator provides a good overview of damage and costs that can come with various levels of flooding.

 A common misconception is that flood damage will be covered by a homeowners insurance policy.
 However, standard homeowners insurance does NOT cover flood damage.
 If a property is located in a floodplain and has a federally-backed mortgage, the property owner is required to purchase flood insurance for that property.
 In order to insure a structure against flood damage, a separate policy must be purchased from a private company or the more affordable National Flood Insurance Program.
 For more information, visit our National Flood Insurance Program page.

 How can I protect my home from flooding?

 To protect against floods, it is important to build homes and businesses in a way that reduces flood risk.
 When towns issue building permits they review both the location of the proposed structure for its likelihood of flooding as well as how the structure will be built and what materials will be used.
 If the property is located in a Special Flood Hazard Area, shown as Zones A and V on a flood map, it has a 26% chance of flooding over the course of a 30-year mortgage.
 Because of this high flood risk, structures built in these areas are subject to strict building standards to ensure structures are reasonably protected from flood damage.